 Rhododendrons and Azaleas

 There are not many shrubs that are so widely anticipated in the spring as azaleas and rhododendrons.
 Their showy lively displays of colour will excite the senses and take centre stage in any landscape.
 It is the magnificent masses of colour that electrify the coming of spring.
 The majority will bloom from March through May with a smaller number of species flowering in June to July.
-They are one of the most popular shrubs that people grow where conditions are suitable, require a slightly acidic soil.
+They are one of the most popular shrubs that people grow where conditions are suitable, require a slightly acidic soil, well draining and recommended fertiliser of choice is Rootgrow Ericoid (mycorrhizal fungi).

 There are as many as about 1000 different species of rhododendrons native to Asia, North America and Europe.
 Wild rhododendrons are found from sea level to about 19,000 feet elevation, including alpine regions, temperate rain forests and broadleaved woodlands.
 Rhododendrons and azaleas come in all sizes and shapes from ground covers to tall trees.